jhobbs/mathnotes/ode/lesson 8 - differential equations with linear coefficients.md

 ## A second method of solving a Differential Equation in Which the Coefficients of $dx$ and $dy$ are Linear, Nonhomogenous, and when Equated to Zero Represent Nonparallel Lines

-*jmh - I didn't really use this method when solving problems in the book, but here it is anyhow*
+*jmh - I didn't really use this method when solving problems in the book, but here it is anyhow.
+It's interesting that both methods involve getting rid of the constants; one by translation of axes and the other by differentiation, and they both involve solving a system of 2 equations and 2 unknowns.*

 In (8.2), let